 The Company uses foreign currency forward and option contracts to manage foreign exchange rate exposure related to anticipated transactions, and assets and liabilities that are subject to risk from foreign currency rate changes.
-The Company's principal currency exposures relate to the Euro, Japanese yen, Canadian dollar, Australian dollar, British pound and Brazilian real.
+The Company's principal currency exposures relate to the Euro, Canadian dollar, Japanese yen, Australian dollar, British pound and Brazilian real.
 The Company hedges certain anticipated transactions with financial instruments whose maturity date, along with the realized gain or loss, occurs on or near the execution of the anticipated transaction.
-The Company manages foreign currency exposure of certain assets or liabilities through the use of derivative financial instruments such that the gain or loss on the derivative financial instrument offsets the loss or gain recognized on the asset or liability, respectively.
+The Company manages foreign currency exposure of certain assets or liabilities through the use of derivative financial instrument offsets the loss or gain recognized on the underlying asset or liability, respectively.

 Certain raw materials the Company uses are exposed to the effect of changing commodity prices.
-Accordingly, the Company may use commodity swap agreements, futures contracts and supplier agreements to manage fluctuations in prices of anticipated purchases of certain raw materials, including aluminum, copper and natural gas.
+Accordingly, the Company may use commodity swap agreements, futures contracts and supplier agreements to manage fluctuations in prices of anticipated purchases of certain raw materials, including aluminum, copper, natural gas and steel.
+As of December 31, 2017 and 2016, there were no outstanding derivative financial instruments related to commodities.

 From time-to-time, the Company enters into forward-starting interest rate swaps to hedge the interest rate risk associated with the future issuance of long-term debt.
-There were no forward-starting interest rate swaps outstanding at December 31, 2016 and 2015.
+There were no forward-starting interest rate swaps outstanding at December 31, 2017 and 2016.
 The Company uses fixed-to-floating interest rate swaps to convert a portion of the Company's long-term debt from fixed-to-floating rate debt.
-An interest rate swap is entered into with the expectation that the change in the fair value of the interest rate swap asset or liability is recorded as a change in the fair value of the orresponding debt instrument.
+An interest rate swap is entered into with the expectation that the change in the fair value of fibe interest rate swap will offset the change in the fair value of the interest rate swap as convert a portion of the debt instrument attributable to changes in the benchmark interest rate.
+Each period, the change in the fair value of the interest rate swap as convert adebt instrument.

-The following analyses provide quantitative information regarding the Company's exposure to foreign currency exchange rate risk, commodity price risk and interest rate risk as it relates to its derivative financial instruments.
-The Company uses a model to evaluate the sensitivity of the fair value of financial instruments with exposure to market risk that assumes instantaneous, parallel shifts in exchange rates and commodity prices.
+The following analyses provide quantitative information regarding the Company's exposure to foreign currency exchange rate risk and interest rate risk as it relates to its derivative financial instruments.
+The Company uses a model to evaluate the sensitivity of the fair value of financial instruments with exposure to market risk that assumes instantaneous, parallel shifts in exchange rates.
 For options and instruments with nonlinear returns, models appropriate to the instrument are utilized to determine the impact of market shifts.
 There are certain shortcomings inherent in the sensitivity analyses presented, primarily due to the assumption that exchange rates change in a parallel fashion.

-The amounts shown below represent the estimated reduction in fair market value that the Company would incur on its derivative financial instruments from a 10 percent adverse change in quoted foreign currency rates, commodity prices and interest rates.
+The amounts shown below represent the estimated reduction in fair market value that the Company would incur on its derivative financial instruments from a 10 percent adverse change in quoted foreign currency rates and interest rates.

-(in millions) 2016 2015
+(in millions) 2017 2016

 Risk Category

-Foreign exchange \$ 36.1 \$ 34.1
+Foreign exchange \$ 47.8 \$ 36.1

-Commodity prices (A) 0.7

-Interest rates 1.8 1.8
+Interest rates 1.5 1.8